Contrasting Oscar Health (OSCR) and Its Peers

-Oscar Health (NYSE:OSCR – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its rivals?
-We will compare Oscar Health to related companies based on the strength of its profitability, earnings, analyst recommendations, valuation, dividends, risk and institutional ownership.
+Oscar Health (NYSE:OSCR – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it contrast to its competitors?
+We will compare Oscar Health to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, dividends, institutional ownership and earnings.

+91.2% of Oscar Health shares are owned by institutional investors.
+Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are owned by institutional investors.
+1.5% of shares of all “Hospital & medical service plans” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a summary of recent ratings for Oscar Health and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Oscar Health and its competitors, as provided by MarketBeat.

 |Sell Ratings